maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

 TEACHER CHECK \_\_\_\_

 3. Modify your code to display the voltage at the output from your potentiometer.
-Now that you have calculated the Volts per Step (above) you should be able to convert steps (0 - 1023) to volts.
+In order to do this you will need to multiply the Volts per Step you calculated in the last row (above) by the result from your ADC.
+For example, if you calculated .2 volts per step than if your ADC returned 1 you would calculate .2 Volts.

 .. raw:: html